thirtyj/FISH460-Spring2025/README.md

 # Project Synopsis

 Write an overview of your project here.
 Should include quick background about the applied relevance of your work, hypotheses, objectives, experimental design, and a summary of your findings. *No more than 500 words.*

+Pharmaceutical contamination has become an increasing concern as the overall drug use around the world increases through prescription and over-the-counter medications.
+It has recently been classified as an emerging global contaminant.
+The increase in drug contamination mixed with the increase in global temperature produces a further concern as drug toxicity is known to change the toxicity levels of drugs.
+Overall, this posses a danger to aquatic orgnaisms exposed to these contaminants.
+Invertebrates are considered a early warning signal in many aquatic environments and have been evaluated to understand possible ecosystem responses to other stressors.
+Here we evaluated Hemigrapsus oregonensis and its physiological responses to increasing temperature (13° and 27° C), increasing NSAID contamination through Ibuprofen (0 ug/L, 12.25 ug/L, and 31.25 ug/L), and the combination of the two.